looak/ciph-lang/docs/dev_log/entry_beginning.md

 #### new entry @2024-05-01
 While loop is working, it will be re-entered if we pass over it more than once, i.e. nesting while loops doesn't work.

+#### new entry @today
+Working on simple function implementation -- probably need to figure out high-level parsing, i.e. main execution now lives in the global scope.
+Should force this to be wrapped in a fn main() or similar.